rails/rails/guides/source/asset_pipeline.md

 precompiling works.

 NOTE: You must have an ExecJS supported runtime in order to use CoffeeScript.
-If you are using Mac OS X or Windows, you have a JavaScript runtime installed in your operating system.
+If you are using macOS or Windows, you have a JavaScript runtime installed in your operating system.
 Check [ExecJS](https://github.com/rails/execjs#readme) documentation to know all supported JavaScript runtimes.

 You can also disable generation of controller specific asset files by adding the